Create A FAQ Chatbot in 3 Steps

 Create a strategy

-Your chatbot will answer simple questions, but maybe you also want to use it for lead generation to earn more sign-ups.
-No matter the use case of your bot, it helps to have a plan of action before you start building one.
+Your chatbot will answer simple questions, but maybe you also want to use it for lead generation to earn more signups.
+No matter your bot’s use case, having a strategy will help you choose a provider, write for your chatbot and set its parameters.

 It’s also important to note that chatbots aren’t failproof — there will be complex issues it can’t solve.
 Planning for this ahead of time will help you create reasonable expectations for your bot.

 Some important points to consider before shopping for a provider:

 - Who will manage your bot?